How to Pitch and Implement Collibra Data Marketplace

 The end of the daily data scavenger hunt

 The underlying issue is not just where the data lives, but also how people find, understand, and access it.
-Right now, your organization’s “data shopping experience” is like wandering through a chaotic street market, with absolutely no guarantee of quality.
-(Unless you’re really lucky.)
+Right now, your organization’s “data shopping experience” might be like wandering through a chaotic street market, with absolutely no guarantee of data quality.

-The hidden tax: how data chaos is silently costing your business
+Step one: Explain the problem – how data chaos is silently costing the business

 The wasted productivity tax